6 Smart Strategies for Starting The College Search Process

 • What sports or extracurricular activities do I want to participate in as a college student?

-• Would I prefer to study on a city or rural campus?
+• Would I prefer to study on an urban campus, a rural campus, or somewhere in between?

 • Is a larger or smaller college more suitable for my personality?